How to Convert a Visitor Visa to a Study Permit Without Leaving Canada (2026 Guide)

 • Visitors whose authorized stay has expired

-• Visitors who intend to apply with incomplete financial proof
+• Visitors intending to apply with incomplete financial proof

-• Visitors who are from visa-required countries without meeting LOA/PAL requirements
+• Visitors from visa-required countries who do not meet LOA or PAL requirements

 Eligibility Requirements for Switching from Visitor Status to a Study Permit